dddappp/A-Sui-Demo/README.md

 sui move build
 ```

+So far, the coding phase of application development is completed!
+Wasn't it pretty simple?

+---

+Now, let's move on to deploying and testing the application.

 ### Publish the Sui contracts

 After completing the implementation of the business logic, execute the following command in the directory `sui-contracts` to publish the contracts to the chain: